Failure mode

 "An execution boundary usually creates two different questions"

-Example (fail — KB vocabulary without gloss)
+Example (fail — active vocabulary without gloss)

 "The skill is produced by distillation from the methodology notes."